UoB-COMSM0166/2025-group-21/README.md

 ## Qualitative Evaluation

-To refine our game’s mechanics, difficulty, and overall enjoyment, we collected qualitative feedback through Think Aloud evaluations.
+To refine our game’s mechanics, difficulty, and overall level of enjoyment, we collected qualitative feedback through Think Aloud evaluations.

 ### Think Aloud